 Why do I need Root Canal Treatment

-You will need root canal treatment if the soft tissue at the centre of your tooth (known as pulp) has become damaged.
+You will need root canal treatment if the soft tissue at the centre of your tooth (known as pulp) has become infected or damaged.

 If you have been told you need root canal treatment this will be because the pulp within your tooth has become infected or inflamed.